Beer in Belgium: Glassware

-Belgian "special" beers (stronger or bottled beers) are often served in elaborate branded beer glassware.
-Unless the bar is out of the specific glass that goes with that beer it is more often than not served in its own glass.
+Belgian beers have a wide range of styles and brewing methods and are almost always served in unique, branded glassware.
+Each glass is designed to enhance the beer’s taste and aroma, often featuring the brewery’s logo or a beer-specific design.
+Belgian "heavy" or "special" beers (stronger or bottled beers) are usually served in more elaborate branded beer glassware.
+Some glasses are etched on the bottom; typically with the brewery’s logo, to nucleate a stream of bubbles for maintaining a nice head.
+Unless the bar is out of the specific glass that goes with that beer it is usually served in its own glass.
 Most bartenders or waitresses will apologize if the beer comes in a different glass.